DeepInThought-2005/chess_clocker/README.md

 # compiling

-To use this little programm, you need to:
+To use this little programm, in Linux:
-Linux:
+1. click
 1. ctrl+alt+T open the Terminal